Caroline Fourest

-Caroline Fourest ([kaʁɔlin fuʁɛst]; born 19 September 1975), is a French feminist writer, film director, journalist, radio presenter at France Culture, and editor of the magazine ProChoix.
+Caroline Fourest ([kaʁɔlin fuʁɛst]; born 19 September 1975), is a French writer, feminist political commentator, film director, and journalist.
+She is a radio presenter at France Culture, and editor of the magazine ProChoix.
 She was also a columnist for Charlie Hebdo, for Le Monde until 14 July 2012, and she joined Marianne in 2016.
+She frequently appears on French media to discuss issues related to Muslims, feminism, Charlie Hebdo and Israel.

+Fourest is the editorial director of the French weekly paper, Franc-Tireur, since April 2022 and one of its founders.
+Prior to April 2022, she was also an advisor to the editorial committee.
+The name was inspired by the resistance journal, Franc-Tireur, from the Second World War.

 Education and career

 A graduate in sociology and political science, Fourest has written many books about the conservative right, the anti-abortion movement (France and USA), and contemporary fundamentalist trends in Abrahamic religions.
 She also began serving as the President of the Gay and Lesbian Center in 1999.

 In March 2006, Fourest signed MANIFESTO: Together facing the new totalitarianism, a manifesto opposing Islamist totalitarianism that gained wide publicity.
 The other eleven signatories include Salman Rushdie, Ibn Warraq, Maryam Namazie, Taslima Nasreen, and Ayaan Hirsi Ali.